bravepickle/query-filters-serializer/README.md

  - Add loader interface and its implementation for filter types
  - Update docs
  - Implement Embedded type for UrlQueryEncoder
+ - Use objects to populate resulting filter data
+ - Implement serialization from array to string

 License
 ----